amare1990/bookstore/README.md

 # Bookstore

-> The objective of this `Bookstore` project milestone, `Connect to API` is store book to the API, fetch books from the API and remove book both from the API and screen.
-The react component re-renders based on the sate change from the centrally stored `Redux store`.
+> The objective of this `Bookstore` project milestone, `Styling` is to add CSS styles to the `Bookstore` project I have been doing for the last week.
+As this project, `Bookstore` is developed using react, react component re-renders based on the sate change from the centrally stored `Redux store`.
+Basically this project is a `react-redux` web application project where rendering is done using react components and the state of the application is centrally manged by the `Redux` stat-UI binding framework.
 Redux is used to manage the state of the application and it stores the state in one place centrally.
 Again `createASyncThunk` thunk function is used to implement the three functionalities of API (posting, fetching, and removing a book).

 ## Built With